 What is a Codependent Relationship?

 Before trying to understand if you are codependent, we must first define it.
 A codependent is someone who has toxic relationship patterns and behaviors that are emotionally destructive.
 Usually, a codependent empties herself or himself for an enabler who finds satisfaction in seeing the codependent person sacrifice on their behalf.
+San Diego Christian Counseling can help in recognizing and addressing these patterns.
 Codependents want others to depend on them.

 Many people struggle with codependency and the signs often go unrecognized.
 For codependents, their self-esteem depends on the validation of those around them.
 They often fall into a caretaker role and lack the ability to set firm boundaries.